PLDT, Inc. (PLDT) Shareholder - GuruFocus.com

-The Class: Robbins LLP informs investors that a shareholder filed a class action on behalf of all purchasers of PLDT, Inc. (: PHI) securities between January 1, 2019 and December 19, 2022, for violations of the Securities Act of 1934.
+The Class: Robbins+LLP informs investors that a shareholder filed a class action on behalf of all purchasers of PLDT, Inc. (NYSE: PHI; PSE: TEL) securities between January 1, 2019 and December 19, 2022, for violations of the Securities Act of 1934.
 Defendant PLDT purports to be the Philippines’ largest fully integrated telco company.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against PLDT.
 Shareholders who want to act as lead plaintiff for the class must file their papers by April 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.